idris-hackers/idris-mode/readme.markdown

 ![Screenshot](http://itu.dk/~hame/idris-emacs.png)

+## Changes

+See the file CHANGES.markdown in the repository root for user-visible changes between versions, starting at version 0.9.18.

 ## Documentation

 There are some docstrings spread around the mode, thus C-h m is helpful and returns the available key bindings.